radius-project/design-notes/tools/2023-12-test-organization.md

 - Move the tests to fit the directory structure in this proposal
 - Modify the github workflow to always run the non-cloud tests but require an approval to run the tests using cloud resources
+- Add notes to contributing documentation to guide future contributions

 ## Open issues